E. On How to Be an Honest Person

 —The Word, Vol. 1.
 The Appearance and Work of God.
 How to Know the God on Earth

 386. Today, most people are too afraid to bring their actions before God; while you may deceive His flesh, you cannot deceive His Spirit.
 Any matter that cannot withstand God’s scrutiny is at odds with the truth, and should be cast aside; to do otherwise is to commit a sin against God.
 So, you must lay your heart before God at all times, when you pray, when you speak and fellowship with your brothers and sisters, and when you perform your duty and go about your business.
 When you fulfill your function, God is with you, and so long as your intent is correct and is for the work of God’s house, He will accept all that you do; you should sincerely devote yourself to fulfilling your function.
-When you pray, if you have love for God in your heart and seek God’s care, protection and scrutiny, if these things are your intent, your prayers will be effective.
+When you pray, if you have a God-loving heart and seek God’s care, protection and scrutiny, if these things are your intent, your prayers will be effective.
 For example, when you pray at meetings, if you open your heart and pray to God and tell Him what is in your heart without speaking falsehoods, then your prayers will surely be effective. …

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 The Most Fundamental Practice of Being an Honest Person